-The enactment of tax reform legislation and differences in interpretation of tax laws and regulations could adversely impact our financial position and results of operations.\
+The enactment of tax reform legislation and differences in interpretation of tax laws and regulations could adversely impact our financial position and results of operations.

 We operate in multiple jurisdictions and are subject to tax laws and regulations of the U.S. federal, state and local and non-U.S. governments.
 U.S. federal, state and local and non-U.S. tax laws and regulations are complex and subject to varying interpretations.
 Legislation or other changes in U.S. and international tax laws could increase our liability and adversely affect our after-tax profitability.
-For example, the United States recently enacted the Inflation Reduction Act, which implemented, among others, a 15% alternative minimum tax on adjusted financial statement income for certain large companies and a 1% excise tax on certain stock buybacks.
-In addition, many countries and the Organisation for Economic Co-operation and Development have reached an agreement to implement a 15% global minimum tax.
+For example, in August 2022, the United States enacted the Inflation Reduction Act of 2022, which implemented, among other changes, a 15% alternative minimum tax on adjusted financial statement income for certain large companies and a 1% excise tax on certain stock buybacks.
+In addition, many countries and the Organisation for Economic Cooperation and Development have reached an agreement to implement a 15% global minimum tax.
 Such proposed changes, as well as regulations and legal decisions interpreting and applying these changes, may have significant impacts on our effective tax rate, cash tax expenses and net deferred taxes in the future.
 As the legislation becomes effective in countries in which we do business, our taxes could increase and negatively impact our provision for income taxes.
 Additionally, U.S. and international tax authorities may interpret tax laws and regulations differently than we do and challenge tax positions that we have taken.
 This may result in differences in the treatment of revenues, deductions, credits and/or differences in the timing of these items.
-The differences in treatment may result in payment of additional taxes, interest or penalties that could have an adverse effect on our financial condition and results of operations.
+The differences in treatment may result in payment of additional taxes, interest or penalties that could have an adverse effect on our financial position and results of operations.
+Limitations may also apply under state law.
+For example, recently enacted California legislation limits the use of state net operating loss carryforwards for tax years beginning on or after January 1, 2024 and before January 1, 2027.
+As a result of this legislation or other unforeseen reasons, we may not be able to utilize some or all of our net operating los